barryvdh/composer-cleanup-plugin/README.md

 ## What does it do?

-For every installed or updated package in general:
+For every installed or updated package in the default list, in general:

 1. Remove documentation, such as README files, docs folders, etc.
 2. Remove tests, PHPUnit configs, and other build/CI configuration.

+Some packages don't obey the general rules, and remove more/less files.
+Packages that do not have rules added are ignored.

 ## Adding rules